- 100% pure natural Ingredients

 Moreover, the best part is that you can easily find it in drug stores for a very affordable price.

-Consuming foods that are high in essential vitamins and minerals is one of the fastest ways to having a thicker beard – because your beard can only be as healthy as your body is.
+Consuming foods that are high in essential vitamins and minerals is one of the fastest ways of having a thicker beard – because your beard can only be as healthy as your body is.

 Vitamin-rich foods like greens, vegetables and lean protein should all be a daily part of your diet as these will definitely boost your testosterone production to promote better hair growth.

-Apart from proteins, particular vitamins to consume include Omega 3 fatty acids, Vitamins, A, C, E, B6, B12 and, as mentioned, Biotin.
+Apart from proteins, particular vitamins to consume include Omega 3 fatty acids, Vitamins, A, C, E, B6, B12 and, as mentioned, biotin.